databake/gatsby-starter-netlify-cms/src/pages/index.md

         sale.
 The full price you pay goes to the artist.
   heading: What we offer
   description: >-
-    We are the largest and most established insurance telematics installation solution in Europe, offering an unparalleled service delivered direct to the driver, by the most technically qualified engineers in the market.
+    We are the largest and most established insurance IoT installation solution in Europe, offering an unparalleled scale delivered direct to the vehicle, by the most technically qualified engineers in the market, no job is too large, no job is too small.
 main:
   heading: Great coffee with no compromises
   description: >